 With an annual operating budget of over $500,000, SPCA St. John’s relies primarily on the kind support of donors.
 Only ten percent of our annual funding comes from government institutions; the rest is obtained through generous donations and various fundraising events such as our Walk for Animals, Howliday Fair, raffle ticket and calendar sales.
 In 2012, the SPCA opened a completely volunteer-run thrift store which has proved to be a huge success!
 In its first operating year, the SPCA Thrift Store generated $52,000 in profit to help animals in need.

-The staff members of SPCA St. John’s include a Shelter Manager, Fundraising Coordinator, Volunteer Coordinator and seven full-time Animal and Customer Care Attendants.
+The staff members of SPCA St. John’s include a Shelter Manager, Fundraising Coordinator, Volunteer Coordinator and five full-time Animal and Customer Care Attendants.
 As our organization is continually growing, we rely heavily on volunteers to meet the needs of the animals.
 Close to one hundred volunteers help at our shelter, the PetSmart Adoption Center, SPCA Thrift Store and other programs such as a team of volunteers who work with law enforcement to respond to complaints of neglect and abuse.
 The SPCA St. John’s couldn’t achieve such great success without their hard work and dedication of our volunteers.

 The vision of the SPCA is to prevent animal cruelty; educate about humane treatment of animals; provide shelter and love to abandoned and abused animals; and encourage adoption to suitable homes.
 Through education and programming, we promote responsible pet ownership and encourage spaying and neutering, so animals receive the love and respect they deserve.

 The roots of the SPCA in Newfoundland date back to November 9, 1888, when the society focused mainly on the welfare of horses who were used to pull heavy loads up steep hills from the St. John’s harbour.